Dallas: (972) 548-0088

 We often remove and replace attic insulation.
-But how do you even know you if have an insulation problem?
+But how do you even know you have an insulation problem?

 There are four key indicators that we look for, and you can look for them too.

 But most of the time, a hot or cold room is caused by inconsistent attic insulation.
-You may have 10 inches in one place, but only six or four in another!
+You may have 10 inches in one place but only six or four in another!
 Consistency is even more important than depth, in our opinion.
-So if you have a cold room in your house, more than likely it’s an insulation problem, not just an architectural or design problem.
+So if you have a cold room in your house, more than likely, it’s an insulation problem, not just an architectural or design problem.

-Then the house will start to feel colder, just because the heat hasn’t run in a long time because the good insulation is keeping the system off!
-But if you find you keep having to lower your thermostat because your heater is trying to run all the time—you might have an insulation problem.
-So if your thermostat is cycling on and off, or if you just can’t get it to turn off, that’s a key indicator of an insulation issue.
+Then the house will start to feel colder, just because the heat hasn’t run in a long time because the sound insulation keeps the system off!
+But if you keep having to lower your thermostat because your heater is trying to run all the time—you might have an insulation problem.
+So if your thermostat is cycling on and off, or you can’t get it to turn off, that’s a vital indicator of an insulation issue.

 This is typically more of a window or door issue.
 Suppose part of your house feels drafty or cool in some areas.
 In that case, that can be a crucial indicator of an insulation inconsistency, or maybe insulation is missing altogether from a specific part of the house.

 Remember the recessed lighting in homes in the 70s, 80s, and 90s?
 If you have more than ten can lights in an average 2,000 or 3,000 square-foot home, they could be causing you trouble.
 The problem is that there is typically no insulation over those can lights, leaving you with areas of inconsistent insulation where heat or air can escape.
 So if you have a lot of can lights, that’s an area you want to check to see if you have an insulation problem.